-The Hurd is the GNU project's replacement for the Unix kernel.
+The Hurd is the GNU project's replacement for UNIX, a popular operating system kernel.

 The Hurd is firstly a collection of protocols formalizing how different components may interact.
 The protocols are designed to reduce the mutual trust requirements of the actors thereby permitting a more extensible system.
 These include interface definitions to manipulate files and directories and to resolve path names.
 This allows any process to implement a file system.
 The only requirement is that it have access to its backing store and that the principal that started it own the file system node to which it connects.